 Ripley Senior Center news and updates: Column

-My riddle for you this week is: What kind of vest should you wear in the fall?
+My riddle for you this week is: What do you get if you cross a snowman and a witch?

-Effective Monday, Nov.
-1, the center will be open for lunch and activities.
+The center is now open for lunch and activities.

-- Meals on Wheels clients are still being served and if you’re not comfortable eating inside, curbside meals will still be offered and served from 10-10:30 a.m.
+- Meals on Wheels clients are still being served.
+If you’re not comfortable eating inside, curbside meals will still be offered and served from 10-10:30 a.m.
 A reservation is required.

 - If you are sick or have been exposed to COVID, please do not come to the center.

-- It is encouraged for everyone to wear a mask.
-They will be provided at the centers if you don’t have one.
+- It is encouraged for everyone to wear a mask; one will be provided if you don’t have one.

 - We will be observing CDC guidelines for social distancing.
 If you have any concerns or questions, you may call the center at 304-372-5151.